hassenebenamar/hassenebenamar/README.md

 ## Selected Projects
 - **Travelpins** - An interactive travel storytelling experience powered by React Three Fiber, Three.js, and Storyblok.
-- **Unreal Simulation** – systems & agents modeling in Unreal Engine
+- **Unreal Simulation** – Repo containing the research project for my M1 thesis, exploring the study of evolution in a virtual world using Unreal Engine 5 and C++.
 - **Football Vision App** – a computer vision project using PyTorch & OpenCV
 - **Blender Modelisation App** - Semi-automatically create a dataset made up of annotated synthetic images, made using Python and Blender.